 During my time at Edinburgh, I demonstrated that contextual factors interact with pressures found in learning and communication to shape the structure of language (see Winters, Kirby & Smith, 2015; Winters, Kirby & Smith, submitted to cognition).
 I’ve also written about the application of statistical approaches to large-scale, cross-cultural studies (see Roberts & Winters, 2013), and the associated pitfalls of not controlling for cultural evolutionary factors, such as shared inheritance and borrowing (see Roberts, Winters & Chen, 2015).

-Winters, J., Kirby, S., & Smith, K. (submitted to Cognition).
+Winters, J., Kirby, S., & Smith, K. (under review).
 Contextual predictability shapes signal autonomy.

 Roberts, S.G., Winters, J., & Chen, K. (2015).
 Future tense and economic decisions: controlling for cultural evolution.
 PLoS One, 10(7): e0132145. [link].